Constitution

 The Committee

-8. The Committee may fill any vacancy arising subsequent to the Annual General Meeting.
+- The Committee may fill, on an ad hoc basis, any vacancy arising subsequent to the Annual General Meeting, pending proposal and election at the next Annual General Meeting.

-11. The Committee shall have power to suspend a member until an appeal to an Annual General Meeting or Extraordinary General Meeting is made.
+- The Committee may refuse or remove membership.
+Such an affected person can appeal to an Annual General Meeting or Extraordinary General Meeting

 Rules

-5. A copy of the Constitution and the Rules shall be displayed in the clubhouse and be available for all members to view. ·
+- A copy of the Constitution and of the Rules shall be displayed in the clubhouse and be available for all members to view. ·

 Financial and Accounts

-1. The Treasurer will prepare annual accounts for the year ended 31 August each year.
-Two members of the Club, not being on the Committee, or a non-member Certified or Chartered Accountant shall be appointed at the AGM to audit the Club accounts for the ensuing year.
+- The Treasurer will prepare annual accounts for the year ended 31 August each year.
+Two members of the Club, not being on the Committee, or a Certified or Chartered Accountant shall be appointed at the AGM to audit the Club accounts for the ensuing year.

 Annual General Meeting

-3. All items to be included on the Agenda shall be submitted to the Club Secretary or Chairman at least 3 days prior to the Annual General Meeting.
+- All items to be included on the Agenda, shall be submitted to the Club Secretary or Chairman at least 3 days prior to the Annual General Meeting.

 Extraordinary General Meeting

-1. The Club Secretary, with the approval, or at the request, of the Committee, or by a request signed by not less than 30 full adult members (or more than one fifth of the total number of members if fewer), shall call on Extraordinary General Meeting of the Club, of which not less than 3 days’ notice shall be given to all members (by means of an email sent to every member round the club).
+- The Club Secretary, with the approval, or at the request, of the Committee, or by a request signed by not less than 30 full adult members (or more than one fifth of the total number of adult members if fewer), shall call on Extraordinary General Meeting of the Club, of which not less than 3 days’ notice shall be given to all members.
 The business to be discussed shall be clearly stated on the request and no other business shall be discussed or transacted.

 Membership

-3. All persons wishing to become members of the Club shall submit an application form to the Membership Secretary.
-An interval of at least 48 hours shall lapse before the privileges of membership are recognised
+- All persons wishing to become members of the Club shall submit an application form to the Membership Secretary.
+An interval of at least 48 hours shall elapse before the membership application is accepted and the privileges of membership are recognised

-• Family (one or two parents and their children under 18 on 1st April or who are full-time students to a first degree level).
+- Family (one or two parents and their children under 18 on 1st April or who are full-time students to a first degree level , or one or two grandparents and their joint grandchildren).

 Subscriptions